grafana/grafana/docs/sources/setup-grafana/configure-security/configure-authentication/azuread/index.md

 #### Configure group membership claims

-To make sure that the `groups` claim is included in the token, you need to add the `groups` claim to the token configuration either through the Azure Portal UI or by editing the manifest file.
-To do this from the Azure Portal UI:
+To ensure that the `groups` claim is included in the token, add the `groups` claim to the token configuration either through the Azure Portal UI or by editing the manifest file.

+To configure group membership claims from the Azure Portal UI, complete the following steps:
-1. Navigate to the **App Registrations** page and select your application
+1. Navigate to the **App Registrations** page and select your application.
-1. Select **Token configuration**
+1. Select **Token configuration**.
-1. Click on **Add groups claim** and then select the relevant option for your use case (for example, **Security groups**).
+1. Click **Add groups claim** and then select the relevant option for your use case (for example, **Security groups**).

 For more information, see [Configure groups optional claims](https://learn.microsoft.com/en-us/entra/identity-platform/optional-claims#configure-groups-optional-claims).

-> If the user is a member of more than 200 groups, Azure AD does not emit the groups claim in the token and emits a group overage claim instead.
-To setup group overage claim, see [Users with over 200 Group assignments](#users-with-over-200-group-assignments).
+> If the user is a member of more than 200 groups, Azure AD does not emit the groups claim in the token and instead emits a group overage claim.
+To set up a group overage claim, see [Users with over 200 Group assignments](#users-with-over-200-group-assignments).

 ### Configure allowed domains